seb-devops/clinia-documentation-explorer/README.md

 ## Project version

 ### Version 1
  - Crawler to extract documentation from the Clinia website and store it in supabase
- - Agent to extract entities and relationships from the api documentation
+ - Agent to ask simple questions to the documentation
- - Use logfire to monitor the agent
+ - Use logfire to monitor the agent( Compatible with OpenTelemetry)

- The agent create a markdown file with every entities and their relationships.
+ - Initial evals to test if the agent can answer the questions correctly.

-### Version 2
+### Version 2 ( TODO)
- - Adding evals for testing the agent
+ - Adding evals question for testing the agent with pydanticAI evals module
- - Adding a second agent that validate each entity and relationship with the markdown file
+ - Add unit tests to validate tools and crawler
+ - Improve metadata on the chunks to filter the results before embedding

 ### Version 3
+ - Answer complex query by using agentic RAG
+ - Improve Monitoring to be able to follow accurately the behavior of the agents